wp-plugins/captcha-bank/readme.txt

 * Actions: The basic math actions are used - add, subtract, multiply.
 * Label: You can add a label to display captcha in the form.

+== Frequently Asked Questions ==

+Got a question?
+We'd love to hear from you!
+Email us at: author@tech-banker.com

 == Installation ==